Information about Mates And Dates

 them.

-We will work with your hosts and get your name and email
+We will work with your hosts and get your name and email and give you the

-and give you the opportunity to receive our newsletter and notifications
+opportunity to receive our newsletter and notifications for future events.

 2. What should we know about couples/ballroom dancing?